Bourkekev/ms1-music-school/README.md

 - As a user who might have children who are interested in music, I want to find out if these classes look appropriate, and where they take place. (image of Teachers, references to children, map)

 ### Strategy
+There are 2 main goals of the website:
+- 1. to get potential customers to sign up for a class, be it by applying for a term of classes or taking up the option of a free lesson to get a 'taster' for a class.
+This is probably the main goal.
+- 2. to give potential customers information about the music school to entice them to take a class in this school over competitors.

 ### Scope